MTG/sms-tools/README.md

 sms-tools
 =========

-<p>Spectral modeling analysis and synthesis tools written in python
+<p>Spectral modeling analysis and synthesis tools for sound and music applications written in python
-and C for sound and music applications, plus complementary teaching material.</p>
+and C, plus complementary teaching material.</p>

-<p>In order to use these software tools you have to install version 2.7
-of python and the following modules: ipython, matplotlib, numpy, scipy, and pygame.
+<p>In order to use these software tools you have to install version 2.7 of python and the following modules: ipython, matplotlib, numpy, scipy, and pygame.
 </p>
 <p>
-In Ubuntu (which we recommend) to install all the modules, plus the basic development tools, is as simple as typing in the Terminal:</p>
+In Ubuntu (which we strongly recommend) to install all the modules, plus the basic development tools, is as simple as typing on the Terminal:</p>
 <p>
 <code class="western">